The Following is An Excerpt From the Introduction to “Broad Sides: One Woman’s Clash With A Corrupt Culture” (2004)

 Chapter VII traces “The War for Western Values” from ancient Egypt and the pyramids’ modern raiders, to the “Noble Savage” that roamed the Americas, to the taverns of terrorism in Afghanistan, Israel, and Montgomery County.
 The survey terminates, fittingly, in the United States of America.
 “The War for Western Values” must be waged at home, because it is here that the last remnants of reason and liberty are under siege.

-In the final section, “Western Values Versus Imperial Ambitions,” I provide a chronological ramp to the war in Iraq.
+In the final section, “Western Values Versus Imperial Ambitions,” I provide a chronological ramp-up to the war in Iraq.
 The predictive value of the columns is indisputable.
 Controversial, even heretical, when first penned, they expressed opinions absent at the time from mainstream media.
 That these views on the war—its prosecutors, their propaganda, and those they persecuted—are now, belatedly, being echoed in the mainstream press is vindicating.

 In sum, Broad Sides is a personal manifesto, on one level aimed at rolling back the modern Leviathan State and reclaiming civil society.
 More fundamentally, the essays collected in this volume offer a wide-ranging exploration of contemporary life through the filter of timeless principles—principles that led to the West’s ascendancy, and whose neglect has led to its disastrous decline.